A Little Bit Wicked: Chapters

-The chapters of the book include a prologue, Overture, focusing on the 80th Annual Academy Awards, at which Chenoweth performed "That's How You Know" from the Disney movie Enchanted.
+The chapters of the book include a prologue, Overture, focusing on the 80th Academy Awards, where Chenoweth sang "That's How You Know" from Disney's Enchanted.
 The ensuing chapters cover her relationship with her family, early life, dance training, singing at church, her education and performances while at Oklahoma City University, her relationship with her teacher, Florence Birdwell, and the difficulties of being a 4'11" contestant in beauty pageants.

 The middle of the book covers Chenoweth's early career, including regional shows, off-Broadway and national tours; surviving on very little income; her first Broadway shows, including You're a Good Man, Charlie Brown, in which she played Sally Brown and won a Tony Award; her love life; and her short lived sitcom, Kristin.
 A chapter is devoted to her experience as Glinda in Wicked, and another relates a story about an obsessed fan that she met while in Wicked.

 The book then turns to her experiences in film, including her starring role in Into Temptation, and in television, including her role in The West Wing and Chenoweth's relationship with Sorkin.
 It discusses her style choices and mishaps, baking tips and struggles with being a Christian who supports gay rights.
 In the last chapter, she talks about doing risque photoshoots and giving up sleeping pills.
 An epilogue includes advice for young actors and ends with the quip: "Life's too short.
 I'm not."